THE RETURN OF DENTAL CARE: “THE COVID-19 PATIENT JOURNEY”

 Thank you for all being patient and bearing with us during this incredibly challenging time in our profession.
-We are pleased to inform you that the practice will be reopening very soon.
+We are pleased to inform you that the practice is now open.

 The world and our community has been through a lot over the last few months and all of us are looking forward to resuming our normal habits and routines in a sensible manner.
 While many things have changed in our lives and workplaces, our values have remained the same.

 The whole team at Abbey Dental Care are has been working hard to ensure that your visit to the dental practice will be a pleasant, effective, and most importantly a safe experience.
 Many of the procedures and protocols that were routinely part of safe delivery of dental care are already well developed and practiced at Abbey Dental Care.

 Due to the COVID-19 pandemic we have upgraded many of these routines to ensure that we are offering you the latest in safe dental environments.
 The risk of virus particle contamination is managed carefully in all areas of the building and clinical room.

 We are keen to prepare our practice prior to your visit as much as possible in order to limit the time you spend in the practice and to allow us to manage your dental problem efficiently and effectively while you are with us.
 We will endeavour to manage as much pre-visit admin and consultation with you over the phone and by email to streamline your actual onsite visit.

 As per the Chief Dental Officer’s recommendations, the sequencing and scheduling of patients for treatment as services resume will take into account:

 - The particular unmet needs of vulnerable people;

 Rest assured, we have not forgotten about you but we will have to work through the list of patients as above.